amortensen/dots-protocol/draft-teague-dots-protocol.md

 connectionless quality lends itself to being able to sustain loose communications during an event which may heavily congest certain network paths towards the DOTS signal originating network.
-Key tenets of DOTS protocol design is low communication overhead and efficient message packing to increase the chances of successful transmission and receipt.
+Key tenets of DOTS protocol design are low communication overhead and efficient message packing to increase the chances of successful transmission and receipt.
 Desirable side-effects of efficient packing are the removal of the possibility of fragmentation in addition to a message size that is friendly towards encapsulation (e.g via GRE